 Add the remaining vinegar and green chillies if using, cook for 2-3 mins and take off the heat.

-Thank you for stopping by my blog.
+Thank you so much for stopping by my blog.
 I hope you liked the recipe.
-Your valuable feedbacks are always, I would love to hear from you all.
-Happy cooking!
+Your valuable feedbacks are always, I love hearing from you guys and always do my best to respond to each and every one of you.